MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-vmware-to-azure.md

 The first step in enabling protection for virtual machines and physical servers is to install the Mobility service.
 You can do this in a couple of ways:

 - **Process server push**: When you enable replication on a machine, push and install the Mobility service component from the process server.
-Note that push installation won't occur if machines are already running an up-todate version of the component.
+Note that push installation won't occur if machines are already running an up-to-date version of the component.
 - **Enterprise push**: Automatically install the component using your enterprise push process such as WSUS or System Center Configuration Manager or [Azure Automation and Desired State configuration](./site-recovery-automate-mobility-service-install.md).
 Set up the configuration server before you do this.
 - **Manual installation**: Install the component manually on each machine that you want to replicate.
 Set up the configuration server before you do this.